evantwout/web/source/tutorial_dirichlet.rst

 we can increase the accuracy order of the quadrature rule used to approximate integrals of regular functions over pairs of elements by two with respect to the default value.
-It is also possible to make the quadrature order depend on the distance by passing to the ``NumericalQuadratureStrategy`` constructor an instance of ``AccuracyOptionsEx`` rather than an ``AccuracyOptions`` object.
+It is also possible to make the quadrature order depend on the distance between elements by passing to the ``NumericalQuadratureStrategy`` constructor an instance of ``AccuracyOptionsEx`` rather than an ``AccuracyOptions`` object.